zohra1997/Java-Apps/README.md

 Output deleted tweet id and print deleted tweet object.

-- Tweet Id should be numbers only.
+&gt; Tweet Id should be numbers only.

 </code></pre>
 <h2 id="design-and-implementation-2">Design and Implementation</h2>